gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

 Chrome and Safari, at least as of January 2015, had a hardcoded limit on canvas size of 4096.
 Apple's 5k iMac is past that limit.
 Lots of WebGL apps were having strange displays because of this.
-Similarly many people have started using WebGL with multiple monitors for installation work and have been hitting this limit</p>
+Similarly many people have started using WebGL with multiple monitors for installation work and have been hitting this limit.</p>
 <p>
 So, if you want to handle these cases use <code>gl.drawingBufferWidth</code> and <code>gl.drawingBufferHeight</code> as shown in #1 above.
 For most apps if you follow the best practices above things will just work.
-Be aware though if you are doing calcuations that need to know the actual size of the drawingbuffer you need to take that into account.
-Examples off the top of my head, picking, in other words converting from mouse coordinates into into canvas pixel coordinates.
+Be aware though if you are doing calculations that need to know the actual size of the drawingbuffer you need to take that into account.
+Examples off the top of my head, picking, in other words converting from mouse coordinates into canvas pixel coordinates.
 Another would be any kind of post processing effects that want to know the actual size of the drawingbuffer.
 </p>
 </div>